tentakelfabrik/crispy-css/README.md

 Flat Sass Boilerplate gives you an amount of basic settings, components, helpers, mixins and functions.

-The problem of most frameworks is they trying to hard adding a lot of styles, which has to be customized and documented.
+The problem of most frameworks is they trying to hard adding a lot of styles, which has to be customized and documented if you used it for a Project.
 Often these changes cause a loss of performance and raise the propability of errors.

-It uses also the following libraries:
+Crispy Boilerplate uses also the following libraries:

 * normalize.css / [https://necolas.github.io/normalize.css/](https://necolas.github.io/normalize.css/)
 * reflex-grid / [http://reflexgrid.com/docs/](http://reflexgrid.com/docs/)